aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/01-create-agent-with-function-definition/README.md

 }
 ```

-To process the action that the Agent is invoking, the following code is added to the Lambda function:
+To process the action that the Agent is invoking, you need to recover the action group, function and parameters from the `event` and return the response as a `JSON` object with a `TEXT` key.
+To do so, the following code is added to the Lambda function:

 ```python
 def lambda_handler(event, context):